Parabolic conformally symplectic structures II; parabolic contactification: Contactification of PCS--structures

+for sections $\eta_1,\eta_2\in\Ga(H)$.
+This expression is immediately seen to be bilinear over smooth functions and thus defines a bundle map $T:\La^2H\to H$.

-In particular, in the situation of a reduction $q:M^\#\to M$ by a transverse symmetry $\xi\in\frak X(M^\#)$ we can project $\xi$ to a (by construction nowhere--vanishing) section of $Q$ and use this to determine a unique Weyl structure.
+We have to recall a few further facts on Weyl structures from Section 5.2.11 of \cite{book}.
+The line bundle $Q$ can be used as a so--called bundle of scales, so passing to the induced linear connection on $Q$ defines a bijection between Weyl structures and linear connections on $Q$.
+Now consider a reduction $q:M^\#\to M$ by a transverse symmetry $\xi\in\frak X(M^\#)$.
+Then we can project $\xi$ to a section of $Q$, which by construction is nowhere vanishing.
+Of course, there is a unique linear connection on $Q$, for which this section is parallel, and this in turn uniquely determines a Weyl structure $\si$.
 This will be called the \textit{Weyl structure associated to $\xi$}.